Ninjacornix/Lenovo-S145-15IWL-Big-sur-OC-EFI/README.md

 ## Notes
 - Audio on headphones is not working properly so use fix [here](https://www.elitemacx86.com/threads/fix-audio-distortion-when-using-headphones-on-laptops.185/)
-- Battery bar can sometime stuck but this is fixable trough DSDT configuration
+- Battery bar can sometimes stuck
+- DSDT is provided by MaLd0n on Olarila (Thanks for that 😁)